Online Therapy & Coaching for Gay Men

 I built this practice because the existing ones weren't working.

-I'm a BACP-registered psychotherapist with over ten years of clinical experience working with gay men in the UK and internationally.
+I'm a BACP-registered psychotherapist with over ten years of clinical experience working with gay men in the EU and internationally.
 My practice, Psycosme, grew out of a specific frustration: watching gay male clients receive technically competent therapy that still managed to miss what they were actually dealing with.

 The problem isn't bad therapists.
 It's frameworks built for different lives.
 Minority stress, internalised homophobia, the particular weight of having constructed an entire identity under conditions of social pressure — these aren't footnotes to the clinical work.
 They're the work.